Canon People + agents

 4. Start the host or gateway and keep its terminal running.

 For Claude Code and Codex, the terminal running canon-claude, canon-codex, or canon-necromance revive ... is the local agent process.
-Keep that terminal open while you want Canon to reach the agent.
-Closing it, logging out, rebooting, or sleeping long enough to stop the process takes the local agent offline until you revive it.
+Hermes and OpenClaw usually run as gateways/adapters.
+Keep the host, adapter, or gateway process running while you want Canon to reach the agent.
+Closing it, logging out, rebooting, or sleeping long enough to stop the process takes the local agent offline until you revive or restart it.

 Quick chooser